Batiste Dry Shampoo Cancer Lawsuit

 About Benzene

 Benzene is a colorless or light-yellow liquid chemical at room temperature.
 It has a sweet smell and is highly flammable.
-Benzene is used in the manufacture of a wide range of products, including plastics, resins, synthetic fibers, rubber, dyes, detergents, drugs, pesticides, and, now we know, dry shampoos.
+Benzene is used to manufacture a wide range of products, including plastics, resins, synthetic fibers, rubber, dyes, detergents, drugs, pesticides, and, now we know, dry shampoos.
 It’s also a natural component of crude oil, gasoline, and cigarette smoke.

 Exposure to benzene carries several health risks, including:

 • Acute Effects: Short-term exposure to high levels of benzene can cause dizziness, confusion, headache, tremors, unconsciousness, and even death in severe cases.
-Inhalation or ingestion of benzene can lead to irritation of the eyes, skin, and respiratory tract.
+Inhalation or ingestion of benzene can irritate the eyes, skin, and respiratory tract.

 • Chronic Effects: Long-term exposure to benzene can affect the bone marrow, leading to anemia and a decrease in blood platelets, which can result in excessive bleeding.
 It can also cause a weakened immune system, increasing the risk of infection.

-• Cancer Risk: Benzene is classified as a Group 1 carcinogen by the International Agency for Research on Cancer (IARC), meaning that there’s sufficient evidence that it can cause cancer in humans.
-This is big issue in the Camp Lejeune litigation as well.
+• Cancer Risk: Benzene is classified as a Group 1 carcinogen by the International Agency for Research on Cancer (IARC), meaning there’s sufficient evidence that it can cause human cancer.
+This is a big issue in the Camp Lejeune litigation as well.
 Long-term exposure to benzene has been linked to leukemia and non-Hodgkin lymphoma.
 Some studies have also suggested a potential link between benzene exposure and other forms of cancer, such as lung and bladder cancer.

 Benzene exposure can occur in several ways, including inhaling contaminated air, consuming contaminated food or water, or through skin contact with benzene-containing products.
 Certain occupations, such as those in the petroleum, rubber, chemical, and shoe manufacturing industries, may have higher exposure to benzene.

 If a product contains benzene, it is considered adulterated and misbranded.
 Benzene is a toxic and harmful substance linked to cancer and is dangerous in any quantity.
-If the product was manufactured unsanitarily leading to benzene contamination, it becomes adulterated.
-If the product’s labeling fails to disclose the presence of benzene or doesn’t list “benzene” as an ingredient, and if a warning about benzene is needed to prevent health hazards, the product is considered “misbranded”.
+If the product is unsanitarily manufactured, it becomes adulterated, contaminating benzene.
+If the product’s labeling fails to disclose the presence of benzene or doesn’t list “benzene” as an ingredient, and if a warning about benzene is needed to prevent health hazards, the product is considered “misbranded.”

 The Defendants